Understanding Universal’s Express Passes

 2. If an Express queue seems unusually long, there is probably a reason.

 The ride may have broken down earlier in the day, and now that it is reopened everyone wants to ride.
 It is also possible that the ride is currently experiencing technical difficulties which the attraction staff expect to resolve shortly.
-Serious technical problems will cause the queue to be evacuated, but even a minor reset problem can cause the queue to back up.
+Serious technical problems will cause the queue to be evacuated.
+However, even a minor reset problem can cause the queue to back up.
 If the Express line seems particularly long, feel free to ask any Team Member if there is an ongoing situation.

 3. Never be afraid to simply pass up a ride and come back.